Huvinesh-Rajendran-12/bytegenie-frontend/README.md

 ## Technology Stack

 - React 18
-- TypeScript
+- JavaScript
 - Tailwind CSS
-- Axios for API calls
 - React Query for state management
-- Vite as the build tool
+- Bun as the build tool

 ## Installation and Setup